brownjh18/Glitters-Giggles/README.md

 > Where Magic And Fun Comes To Life

-Glitters & Giggles is a comprehensive children's event management platform built with Django.
+Glitters & Giggles is a comprehensive children event management platform built with Django.
 We specialize in creating magical, educational, and inclusive experiences for children across Kampala, Wakiso, and Entebbe.

 ## ✨ Features